hrithwikbharadwaj/deeply-frontend/README.md

-# Richurl
+# RichURL

 This is my submission for the Amplify Hashnode Hackathon.
+This is built on [Nuxt](https://nuxtjs.org/) and [Buefy](https://buefy.org/documentation/start/).
-This can be used to generate deep links for YouTube and Amazon for free.
+RichURL can be used to generate deep links for YouTube and Amazon for free.
-Feel Free to contribute and help me simplfy the User Experience.

 ![ezgif.com-video-to-gif(1).gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1614234210359/9ACtJGsmm.gif)